vectra-ai-research/derf/docs/index.md

 ![](./images/DeRF_Execution_User01.png){ align=left width=300 }

-^^The DeRF Execution User 01^^ is one of two built in an AWS IAM Users which attack techniques can run as.
+^^The DeRF Execution User 01^^ is one of two built in an AWS IAM Users which AS attack techniques can run as.
 Permissions are assigned to the `derf-execution-users` AWS IAM Group and documented within each attack module.
 <br></br>

 ![](./images/DeRF_Execution_User02.png){ align=left width=300 }

-^^The DeRF Execution User 02^^ is one of two built in an AWS IAM Users which attack techniques can run as.
+^^The DeRF Execution User 02^^ is one of two built in an AWS IAM Users which AWS attack techniques can run as.
 Permissions are assigned to the `derf-execution-users` AWS IAM Group and documented within each attack module.
 <br></br>

 ![](./images/DeRF_Default_User.png){ align=left width=300 }

-^^The DeRF Default User^^ is an AWS IAM User used by attack techniques to revert state changing actions by the attack modules.
-If attack techniques are run with the user parameter left blank, the attack with default to run as this user.
+^^The DeRF Default User^^ is an AWS IAM User used by attack techniques to revert state changing actions by the AWS attack modules.
+If AWS attack techniques are run with the user parameter left blank, the attack with default to run as this user.
 <br></br>

 ![](./images/Derf_AWS-IAM-Role.png){ align=left width=300 }